Reporting to Parents

 Day-to-day reporting

-Class Charts is an online system which teachers use to record and monitor achievement and behaviour throughout the school day.
-We believe in working closely with parents and one of the key benefits of using Class Charts is that we are able to securely share your child(s) achievements and behaviours with you in real-time.
-If you do not have access to your Class Charts account, please contact us at enquiries@tarletonacademy.org
+Arbor is an online system which teachers use to record and monitor merits and demerits throughout the school day.
+We believe in working closely with parents and one of the key benefits of using Arbor is that we are able to securely share your child(s) achievements and behaviours with you in real-time.
+If you do not have access to your Arbor account, please contact us at enquiries@tarletonacademy.org

-Within school we monitor ClassCharts daily allowing us to celebrate success and work with students to modify their learning behaviours using interventions lead by teachers, tutors, Pastoral Managers and House Progress Leaders.
+Within school we monitor Arbor daily allowing us to celebrate success and work with students to modify their learning behaviours using interventions lead by teachers, tutors, and year leaders.

 Over the course of the year, you will receive 3 reports on your child's progress and engagement in learning.
-There will also be either a tutor consultation evening and a subject consultation evening or two subject consultation evenings depending on which year group your son / daughter is in.
+There will also be at least one parents' evening per year group for your son / daughter.

 Reporting to parents at Key Stage 3